Shermjj/schelling-model/README.md

-(WIP)

-This is a computational model first created by Thomas Schelling.
+Agent-based model first detailed by Thomas Schelling.

-Interact with the jupyter notebook for more details.
+Interact with the jupyter notebook [here] (https://github.com/Shermjj/schelling-model/blob/master/jupyter-nb.ipynb) for an overview of the model